Ekkoz897/42cursus_so_long/README.md

 Use WASD or arrow keys to move.

-You can close the game by Clicking on the red cross on the window’s frame, or pressing Q or Esc.
+You can close the game by Clicking on the red cross on the window’s frame, or pressing Esc.

 <h2 align="center" id="how-do-i-test-it"> How do I test it? </h2>